H.O.T.S.: Plot

 Honey Shayne is a freshman at Fairenville University (known, according to a title card, as "Good old F.U.").
 After unsuccessfully pledging the Pi sorority, and being publicly ridiculed by sorority president Melody Ragmore, Honey joins with three other unsuccessful pledges (O'Hara, Teri, and Samantha to form a new sorority (to be known as H.O.T.S. after their initials) with the goal of stealing all of the rival sorority's boyfriends.

 The movie includes a number of competitions intended to accomplish that goal, including a fundraiser (a kissing booth), a dance, and a climactic game of strip football.
 Both groups play pranks on the other and attempt to avoid disciplinary actions from the F.U. administration.
 A subplot deals with the attempts of two bungling gangsters to recover money hidden in the renovated building housing the sorority.

 A running gag during the movie is the source of the name "H.O.T.S."
-While the closing credits reveal that the name is an anagram of the first names of the four founders, other characters in the film believe it to stand for Hands Off Those Suckers and Hold On To Sex.
+While the closing credits reveal that the name is an acronym of the first names of the four founders, other characters in the film believe it to stand for Hands Off Those Suckers and Hold On To Sex.
 At one point, the girls claim it stands for Help Out The Seals.

 Release

 H.O.T.S. was released in May 1979 in the U.S. It was released in the early 1980s throughout Western Europe.
-In West Germany, the film was released under the title of T&A Academy.
-T&A Academy was also the film's working title in the U.S.
+In West Germany, the film was released under the title of T&A Academy, which was also the film's working title in the U.S.